“You’re creating a monogamy,” Willard yelled at Mayor Lemieux.

 “Is this Jasmine Garcia?”
 Lemieux asked.

-“You might want to stakeout Councillor Leslie Johnson’s home.
+“You might want to stakeout Councillor Leslie Jamison’s home.
 He has a nasty habit that you might find intriguing,” Lemieux advised.

 “Has he been running naked from his sauna again?”
 Garcia asked with a verbal shrug.
 “Usually he does that when there’s snow on the ground and he can rut in it like some snow-pig.
 He claimed it was in his genetics.”